In our first article in this series, we looked at how to talk to your teens about poor NCEA results – and how NCEA works, anyway

 - Use Subject Matcher to find jobs that match your teen's NCEA credits

-- When school goes back, suggest your teen talks to the career adviser, guidance counsellor or dean.
+- When school goes back, suggest your teen talks to their career adviser, guidance counsellor or dean.

 We need to talk to someone about this!

-If you need help, you can contact our trained career advisers between 8am and 6pm every week day, for free.
+If you need help, get in touch with us for career information and guidance between 8am and 6pm every week day, for free.